mgao6767/frds/docs/index.md

 [5 rows x 946 columns]
 ```

-!!! note
-    The example above skips the setup of WRDS login credentials.
+1. Here it skips the setup of WRDS login credentials.
 To do so, run the following script.

     ``` python
     from frds.io.wrds import setup